Kristina01111000/Drws_site/README.md

 - remind him about ein -> paypal

-promo page video logo shows
-promo page video thumbnail update
+promo page video thumbnail update? maybe

 Manager of youtube now also -> can change/add etc videos and everything